jacquelinekazmaier/ECCO/README.md

 - `configurationApp.py` creates modern-looking version of configurations GUI, links functions to the GUI and runs the configurations app
 - `saved_models` is the directory in which models are saved by the system
 - `log` is the directory in which the results of comparative model evaluations are saved
-- `log` is the directory in which TensorBoard files are saved for deep learning models
+- `logs` is the directory in which TensorBoard files are saved for deep learning models
 - `assets` and `graphics` are used for the storage of internally generated images and files

 ## Getting started